AnestisTouloumis/HDTD/README.md

 biocLite("HDTD")
 ```

-The source code for the release version of `HDTD` is available on CRAN at:
+The source code for the release version of `HDTD` is available on Bioconductor at:

 -   <http://bioconductor.org/packages/HDTD/>